orsonteodoro/tsha/README.md

 Implementing the .c reference version took about a day to complete.

-The sha256 assembly version took about a week to complete each.
+The sha256 assembly version took about 11 days to complete.

 ## License